 Antibiotics come with a list of suggestions for the user to ensure the treatment is as effective as possible.
 Unexpected things like consuming grapefruit can hinder the work antibiotics do for your body so it’s normal to wonder whether using cannabis during treatment is safe.

 As with most medical questions, it’s always a good idea to consult your doctor about mixing marijuana and antibiotics.
-If their advice is not to consume cannabis while on antibiotics, you should follow that to avoid a potential problem with your medication.
+If their advice is not to consume marijuana while on antibiotics, you should follow that to avoid a potential affect with your medication.
 You don’t want to have to go on additional treatment cycles of antibiotics since overuse can be bad for your body and contribute to resistant bacteria.

 Even if your doctor does not see any problem with your intention to consume cannabis while on antibiotics, you should still be aware of the potential adverse reactions you could face.

 There is only a small chance that you’ll experience a problem when mixing marijuana and other medications, but the risk is still there.
 Specifically, patients taking macrolide antibiotics like troleandomycin can experience negative side effects from consuming cannabis during their antibiotics treatment.

 The reason for this is that marijuana can inhibit the function of the cytochrome p450 enzymes that are produced in the liver.
 Since those enzymes are the ones responsible for synthesizing antibiotics like troleandomycin, marijuana use during treatment can render the antibiotics less effective.
 But this is only a concern for patients taking these specific kinds of antibiotics so be sure to look carefully at which kind of antibiotics your doctor prescribes for you.